yhuang912/idris2-tutorial/src/Tutorial/Predicates.md

 # Predicates and Proof Search

-In the [last chapter](Eq.md) we learned about propositional equality, which allowed us to proof that two values are equal.
+In the [last chapter](Eq.md) we learned about propositional equality, which allowed us to prove that two values are equal.
 Equality is a relation between values, and we used an indexed data type to encode this relation by limiting the degrees of freedom of the indices in the sole data